People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

 Is Threatening Someone Against the Law in Australia: Types of Threats

-Parties may make different types of threats, and the punishment may differ depending on the nature of threats.
+Parties may make different types of threats, and the punishment may differ depending on the nature of the threats.
 Let’s consider certain kinds of threats below.

 - Threat to harm or to inflict bodily harm